1 killed, 2 wounded, and a suspect on the run, after a shooting in a San Diego restaurant

-SAN DIEGO, California (AP/KSEE) — Police are searching for a gunman who shot three employees – killing one – at a fast-food restaurant in San Diego on Wednesday.
+SAN DIEGO, California (AP/KGPE) — Police are searching for a gunman who shot three employees – killing one – at a fast-food restaurant in San Diego on Wednesday.

 The shooting happened around 5:30 p.m. at a Church’s Chicken in the Otay Mesa area, officials said.